finos/community/docs/governance/Software-Projects/Contribution.md

 id: contribution
 title: Contributing to FINOS
 ---
-There's a several ways you can contribute to our existing projects and SIGS, as well as [FINOS Members](https://finos.org/members) can propose new projects for contribution.
+There are several ways you can contribute to our existing projects and SIGs, and [FINOS Members](https://finos.org/members) can propose new projects for contribution.
 Take a look at the diagram below for an overall picture of how contributions flow into FINOS:

 ![FINOS Contribution Process](/finos-contribution-process.png)